 Development Impact Fees are charges to private developers to assure that the demand of physical and financial impacts to public services and facilities are adequately addressed.
 Development Impact Fees can be a significant funding source to finance large scale capital improvements to public facilities.
 Development impact fees are used exclusively to fund the capital costs of new and improved facilities specifically related to the category for which fees are charged.
 The HPUD has adopted water impact fees and sewer impact fees for all new development.
 The most recent adjustment to the impact fees was in 2010.
 The District adopted these impact fees in 2010 as capacity fees and collects the fees for both Water Treatment Facilities and Wastewater Treatment Facilities.
-The level of Development demand.
+The level of Development Impact Fees collected on any given year is driven by the level of new development demand.